Polymer nanocomposite: In-situ polymerization of polymer nanocomposites

+Electro-spinning of polymer nanocomposites

+In electro-spinning the formation of fibers is done by passing a polymer solution through a high-voltage syringe with a counter electrode (commonly an aluminum sheet) is placed underneath generating an electric field.
+By dispersing the nanoparticles within the polymer solution, the formation of PNCs is possible.
+This method has the advantages of control over the diameter of the fibers, of the morphology and of the composition.

 Bio-hybrid polymer nanofibers

 Many technical applications of biological objects like proteins, viruses or bacteria such as chromatography, optical information technology, sensorics, catalysis and drug delivery require their immobilization.
 Carbon nanotubes, gold particles and synthetic polymers are used for this purpose.
 This immobilization has been achieved predominantly by adsorption or by chemical binding and to a lesser extent by incorporating these objects as guests in host matrices.

 In the guest host systems, an ideal method for the immobilization of biological objects and their integration into hierarchical architectures should be structured on a nanoscale to facilitate the interactions of biological nano-objects with their environment.

 Due to the large number of natural or synthetic polymers available and the advanced techniques developed to process such systems to nanofibres, rods, tubes etc. make polymers a good platform for the immobilization of biological objects.

 Bio-hybrid nanofibres by electrospinning

 Polymer fibers are, in general, produced on a technical scale by extrusion, i.e., a polymer melt or a polymer solution is pumped through cylindrical dies and spun/drawn by a take-up device.
 The resulting fibers have diameters typically on the 10-μm scale or above.
 To come down in diameter into the range of several hundreds of nanometers or even down to a few nanometers, Electrospinning is today still the leading polymer processing technique available.
 A strong electric field of the order of 103 V/cm is applied to the polymer solution droplets emerging from a cylindrical die.
 The electric charges, which are accumulated on the surface of the droplet, cause droplet deformation along the field direction, even though the surface tension counteracts droplet evolution.
 In supercritical electric fields, the field strength overbears the surface tension and a fluid jet emanates from the droplet tip.
 The jet is accelerated towards the counter electrode.
 During this transport phase, the jet is subjected to strong electrically driven circular bending motions that cause a strong elongation and thinning of the jet, a solvent evaporation until, finally, the solid nanofibre is deposited on the counter electrode.